SoojungHong/image_inpainting_model_for_lane_geomery_discovery/README.md

-## Correcting Faulty Road Maps by image in painting
+## Correcting Faulty Road Maps by image inpainting

 As maintaining road networks is labor-intensive, many au- tomatic road extraction approaches have been introduced to